telerik/fiddler-docs/Configure-Fiddler/Tasks/MonitorWindowsPhone7.md

 ---------------------
 1. [Configure Fiddler to decrypt HTTPS traffic][6].

-2. On the Windows Phone 7, use Mobile IE to request an HTTPS protocol URL.
+2. On the Windows Phone, use Mobile IE to request an HTTPS protocol URL.

 3. Under the security warning page, click **Continue to website (not recommended)**.